Huthwaite International 10 May 2023 3 min read

 Negotiating with clients is a critical skill that every successful seller must possess.
-However, it can prove to be quite demanding, particularly when faced with complex solutions or opposing stances.
+Given its important and often demanding nature, particularly when faced with complex solutions or opposing stances, negotiation tips from successful sellers can be worth their weight in gold.

 1. Don’t leave the difficult issues until last

-This is especially important if price is the difficult issue, since it means all other concessions will have been made before price is discussed.
+This is especially important if price is a difficult issue since it means all other concessions will have been made before the price is discussed.
 This almost inevitably leads to making price adjustments to achieve consensus, without receiving any reciprocal concessions from the other party.

-Want to learn how to justify your position on negotiable issues and persuade a potential client towards a sale?
-Learn strategies you can use to avoid making concessions during negotiation by downloading your copy of ‘Are Your People Negotiating Or Concession Making?
+Download your copy of ‘Are Your People Negotiating Or Concession Making?’ and learn how to justify your position on negotiable issues and persuade a potential client towards a sale, with valuable strategies you can use to avoid making concessions.

 Get my copy